 How Much Are You Paying Per Mg of CBD?

-How Long Will It Last?
+How Long Will Your CBD Oil Last?

-Rational Hemp Full Spectrum CBD Oil aims to be high quality, affordable, and effective.
-Generally with CBD oils, bottles run 1 ounce (30ml) and the droppers are 1ml.
-Second, mg (milligrams) refers to the CBD density in the oil solution.
-At under 4 cents per mg, in comparison to competitors who are priced at 8 to 17 cents per mg, our Rational Hemp bottles offer 2400mg in 30ml and last 2 to 4 months based on a typical dose of 20 to 40mg.
+Our full-size CBD oil bottles hold 1 ounce (30mL) of liquid and have 1mL droppers.
+We also offer a 15mL bottle, which has a .75mL dropper.
+Next, look at the product’s mg (milligrams), which refers to the CBD density in the oil solution.
+At under 4 cents per mg, in comparison to competitors which are priced at 8 to 17 cents per mg, our Rational Hemp bottles offer 2400mg of CBD in 30ml and last 2 to 4 months based on a typical dose of 20 to 40mg.

 WATCH HERE: HOW MUCH SHOULD CBD OIL COST?

-Is It Full Spectrum?
+Is the CBD Oil Full Spectrum?

 There are three key kinds of CBD oils— isolate, broad spectrum, and full spectrum.
-Isolate oils only contain CBD; full-spectrum oils contain nearly all of the natural compounds present in the cannabis plant (also known as cannabinoids), and broad spectrum is full spectrum without the THC.
+Isolate oils only contain CBD; full-spectrum oils contain all the natural compounds present in the cannabis plant (also known as cannabinoids), and broad spectrum is full spectrum without the THC.

-The market of CBD oil is just like any other market, consumer driven.
+The market for CBD oil is just like any other market: consumer driven.
 But greed shouldn’t get in the way of consumer health or affect the quality of the CBD oil product itself.
 CBD oils should come with a Certificate of Analysis (COA) that will reveal what’s in the product.

 Similar to going to a grocery store, check that the CBD oil is certified lab tested by a third party.
-Higher concentrations of CBD tend to be more expensive but that also makes them a better value.
-You’ll need less in your dropper each time, making the bottle last longer, like concentrated laundry detergent.
+Higher concentrations of CBD tend to be more expensive, but that also makes them a better value.
+You’ll need less in your dropper each time, making the bottle last longer.